edgio-docs/edgio-docs/src/pages/guides/reference/v6_migration.md

 <Callout type="important">

-  If your `package.json` or `.npmrc` explicitly defines v14.x as the Node.js engine, this will also need updated to 16.x.
+  If `package.json` or `.npmrc` explicitly sets the Node.js engine version to `14.x`, then you will need to update it to `16.x`.

-  Additionally, check your CI/CD environment for Node version settings.
-Some workflows may target Node.js 14.x.
-These files/settings also need updated to 16.x.
+  Additionally, check your CI/CD environment for Node.js version settings.
+If your workflow targets Node.js 14.x, then you will need to update your files and settings to target Node.js 16.x.

 </Callout>